PatyRey/Codepath-Week-7-8/README.md

 ## Notes

 - Setting up the enviroment was challenging
-- Once VM- kali linux, WP destillery and vagrant where up and running finding vulneravilities in wordpress was easy with the aid of wpscan
+- Once VM- kali linux, WPdestillery and vagrant where up and running finding vulneravilities in WordPress was easy with the aid of wpscan

 ## License